-The aim of the course is fundamental practical training of methods for physical and chemical characterisation of soil in the laboratory, and thereby increase the understanding of properties and processes in soils essential for soil quality, plant production and environment.
+The aim of the course is to get knowlegde and be able to master the methods used for physical and chemical characterisation of soil in the laboratory.
+With the hands on training also increase the knowledge of properties and processes in soils essential for soil quality, plant production and environment.
 After completion of the course, the student is expected to be able to:

-Experimentally quantify and assess key soil physical and chemical properties of importance for plant growth and environmental protection.
+Be able experimentally to quantify and critically assess key soil physical and chemical properties of importance for plant growth and environmental protection.

 Explain fundamental scientific laws, principles, concepts and methods within the course topics.

-Apply mathematical mechanistic and statistical models to describe own experimental results, and use the models to predict relevant properties of the soils studied, including critical assessment of limitations to the models applied.
+Apply and chose the correct mathematical mechanistic and statistical models to describe own experimental results, and use the models to predict relevant properties of the soils studied, including critical assessment of limitations to the models applied.